Want to get rich or feel rich? You might as well take advantage of rich people! OK, I’m not trying to be insidious. Hear me out in this post.

 The reality is, you’re not taking advantage of rich people by charging a premium price if you follow the five things I’ve mentioned above.
 If you have demand, you’re still providing more value than you’re charging since everything is rational.
 After all, rich people didn’t get rich by being stupid with their money.

 It is extremely rare to come across someone who is excellent.
 Many people are disrespectful, lazy, apathetic, chronically late, and have low emotional intelligence.
-When a rich person finds someone who is excellent, he will hold onto that someone for dear life and refer him to all his friends.
+When a rich person finds someone who is excellent, he will hold onto that someone for dear life.
+He will then refer him to all his friends to build credit.